 |SKIPPER’S BLOG: The Many Faces of Fisheries

-current Williams/Dunderdale government has changed it’s fish minister more than
+that the current government has changed its fisheries minister on average more

 The Williams/Dunderdale government has changed fish